KatiePurser/cs4084-group_14/README.md

 Sample images are programmatically loaded into the emulator's gallery to simulate user photo content.
 These can be used when selecting images within the app.
 **Note:** Images may take a few seconds to appear due to Android's media indexing process.
 This is expected behavior.
+**Note:** If images do not load in the select photo view at first, click out of the view and back in.

 ### Reminder Scheduling